bushra-401-advanced-javascript/storefront/README.md

 # Storefront - Virtual Store
-# LAB 37 - Redux - Combined Reducers
+# LAB 38 - Redux - Asynchronous Actions

-**Virtual Store Phase 2:** breaking up the store into multiple reducers and sharing functionality/data between components
+**Virtual Store Phase 3:** Connect the Virtual Store to an API to retrieve live data from your data source, using `thunk` to enable asynchronous actions

-## Phase 2 Requirements
+## Phase 3 Requirements

-In phase 2, we will be adding the “Add to Cart” feature to our application, which will allow our users to not only browse items in the store, but also select them and have them persist in their “shopping cart” for later purchase.
+In phase 3, we will be connecting our Virtual Store to a live API so that our data is persistent and able to be separately managed.

 The following user stories detail the major functionality for this phase of the project:

-- As a user, I want to choose from products in the list and add them to my shopping cart
+- As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock
-- As a user, I want to see the products that I’ve added to my shopping cart so that
+- As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it
-- As a user, I want to change the quantity of items I intend to purchase in my shopping cart
-- As a user, I want to be able to remove an item from my shopping cart

 ## Setup/Run